krwenholz/Resume/resume.md

     updates with repair vendors
     - Enable continuous deployment of systems through unit and integration tests
-    - Led several engineers in migrating item evaluation tools to string ids for localization, and individually developed a translation checking tool for our content
+    - Led several engineers in migrating item evaluation tools to use string ids
+    - Developed a translation checking tool for internal products
     - Extended tax and accounting software to support operations in Spain, Canada, and China

 *   **CentsLess LLC**, Tacoma, WA

     Lead Engineer, May 2012 - January 2013
-    - Implemented back and front-end development of Lendingshack.com to enable peer to peer sharing
+    - Worked on user interface and server side of Lendingshack.com, a site for peer to peer sharing
     - Administrated development related accounts, services, and technology choices.